NAGPALADITI14/Algorithms_and_their_complexities/activity_selection_problem/readme.md

 2) Resource Allocation:  Applicable in scenarios where resources need to be allocated to activities with defined time constraints, optimizing resource usage.

-3)Project Management:  Valuable for scheduling tasks in project management, maximizing the number of tasks completed within a given timeframe.
+3) Project Management:  Valuable for scheduling tasks in project management, maximizing the number of tasks completed within a given timeframe.

 This README serves as a guide for understanding and utilizing the Activity Selection Problem algorithm.
 It provides users with information on the implementation, input/output formats, time complexity, graph representation, and use cases to facilitate effective usage of the algorithm in various scenarios.